 As a FIRST team that consistently achieves attendence at two competitions a year, we are very connected with FIRST it's mission.
 We are constantly involved with the community and promote FIRST through events such as the Mendon Fireman's Carnival and Cougar Creations.
 At the Fireman's Carnival, we participate in the parade and have a booth and games to help promote STEM programs by educating the younger generation.
 Cougar Creations is an art and music festival that is hosted by Honeoye Falls-Lima (HF-L) and features the work of HF-L students.
 At Cougar Creations, Team 2228 initiates discussion of FIRST principles through robot expositions.

 HF-L has been designated as the STEM school for our local area.
-Our school promotes science, math and technology.
-One of HF-L's art teachers has agreed to give extra credit to students that do graphic work or animation for the team.
+Our school promotes Science, Math, and Technology.
 Also, most of the alumni of Team 2228 have gone into the STEM fields, a goal of FIRST.

 The FIRST Lego League competition introduces younger students to real-world engineering challenges by building LEGO-based robots to complete tasks on a thematic playing surface.
 FLL teams, guided by their imaginations and adult coaches, discover exciting career possibilities and, through the process, learn to make positive contributions to society.